Creative Codes

 Webhook-Driven Automation: Architecture Patterns That Actually Work

 Webhooks are the foundation of event-driven automation.
-Here's how to receive them reliably, process them safely, and recover when things go wrong.
+Here's how to receive them reliably, process them safely, handle retries correctly, and recover cleanly when things go wrong.

-At Creative Codes, webhooks are the entry point for most of the automation pipelines we build.
+Webhooks are the simplest-looking part of an automation pipeline — and the most common source of silent data loss.
 CRM events, payment notifications, form submissions, marketplace alerts: they all arrive as HTTP POST requests to an endpoint we control.
 Getting this right means your automation runs when it should and never drops an event.

 What can go wrong with webhooks